pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 2. The default `fill_value` is `0`.

-    This choice is consistent with the interpretation of unspecified element in Linear Algebra domain.
+    This choice is consistent with the interpretation of an unspecified element in Linear Algebra.

-3. PyTorch functions that have `layout` argument, may use different `fill_value` when constructing a sparse tensor as defined by the following table:
+3. PyTorch functions that have the `layout` argument may use a different `fill_value` when constructing a sparse tensor as defined by the following table: